MobyGamer/softhddi/README.md

 Methodology for detecting video hardware adapted from Richard Wilton.

 Greetz to VileR, who drew a CGA mode4+mode6 "LED" bitmap on short notice :-)

+Thanks to E. C. Masloch for bringing attention to a potentially fatal bug.